dgaydukov/cert-aws/sa/files/sa.md

 * enable 2FA for root & iam users
 * delete unauthorized iam users & change password for other iam users:
     * check all iam users for `AWSExposedCredentialPolicy_DO_NOT_REMOVE` policy (user with such policy added by aws is compromised, after investigation you have to delete it)
     * aws scrapes public repo for leaked credentials.
-If it found it will try to protect you by adding `AWSExposedCredentialPolicy_DO_NOT_REMOVE` policy (with deny statement to most critical actions like `iam:CreateUser`)
+If it found it will try to protect you by adding `AWSExposedCredentialPolicy_DO_NOT_REMOVE` policy (with deny statement to most critical actions like `iam:CreateUser`) to user/role for which credentials were leaked
     * delete any iam user you didn't create or any compromised user
     * change password for users you want to keep
 * delete any resource you didn't create